Rigging with Minimal Gear - Part 2

 Remember this, COMPLACENCY KILLS!
 Look into proper cinching spar tie-ins.
 Trust me when I say it does NOT take much time to set one up.

-In a rigging scenario, those “pre-determined” rigging stubs can and will work against you.
+In a tree rigging scenario, those “pre-determined” rigging stubs can and will work against you.
 There have been a handful of times where I have blown out the top and it’s gotten stuck on those stubs.
 In those cases you have to go down in order to free the top from its stuck position then climb back up to finish blocking down wood.
 Talk about exhausting!

 How am I supposed to rig wood down without hardware or stubs then?!

-You could snap cut small sections and handle the wood.
+You could snap-cut small sections and handle the wood.
 However, this would be limiting as the wood begins to get larger in diameter and heavier.
 Plus, cutting cookie-size pieces is a pain in the ass!
 I was taught a better way (or so I thought at the time).

-On the spar, opposite side and slightly lower to where your directional notch is made, make another yet shallow notch.
+On the spar, opposite side and slightly lower than where your directional notch is made, make another yet shallow notch.
 This will create a “false anchor point”, but be sure to smooth out not only the edges but the inside of this notch.
-Skipping this crucial step could cause you to sever your rigging rope because as we all know, a rope under load is severed with almost no effort.
+Skipping this crucial step could cause you to sever your tree rigging rope because as we all know, a rope under load is severed with almost no effort.
 Keep in mind that this method can be time-consuming.

-Encourage brainstorming and creative problem-solving within your team to find innovative solutions using minimal gear.
-Pool together the knowledge and experience of team members to ensure a successful rigging operation.
+Encourage brainstorming and creative problem-solving within your team to find innovative solutions using minimal rigging gear.
+Pool together the knowledge and experience of team members to ensure a successful tree rigging operation.
 Minimalist tree rigging requires ingenuity and a deep understanding of rigging principles.
 Embrace the challenge, think outside the box, and enjoy the art of rigging.

 Leave a comment